 My final Academic Year began by holding the role of President of Level Up club, now named Enable, a student society run by and for disabled students at Coventry University.

 I set it up in my second year to develop my own skills and gain experience valued by employers.
 Moreover, studying a degree in Enterprise & Entrepreneurship encouraged setting up your own business, however, I felt that I lacked the skills to launch a start-up venture.
-This was by in large effected by my ADHD symptoms; and my condition posed me significant challenges throughout my education.
+This was by and large effected by my ADHD symptoms, and my condition posed me significant challenges throughout my education.

 As a response, I re-assessed my own objectives and opportunities and decided that running a student society would be a more practical and more accessible way to meet these goals.
 I have found re-assessing your own objectives and the opportunities available to you to be a helpful career management tool when you have a disability.

 One activity I carried out was chairing and leading meetings.
 This is similar to management at the strategic level in a business.
 Our core service was a weekly social and a strategic objective was increasing attendance and membership.
 I drew up a checklist every week of our objectives and plans, and items on this list were discussed such as the development of our marketing activity.
 Discussions involved brainstorming ideas and critically evaluating them based on their feasibility and requirements.
 The result of this activity was that it developed and provided evidence of my self-management, team-working and leadership skills.

 Marketing was another activity I engaged in.
 I led the committee’s promotional activities at the Fresher’s and Re-Fresher’s fair at the Student Union.
 I also created marketing material such as leaflets and a design for the stall.
 The results of these efforts were a small increase in membership and attendance.
 The personal benefit of these activities was the development of my consumer awareness skills.